tzhangchi/awesome-free-saas/README.md

 - [perplexity](https://www.perplexity.ai/) - Perplexity is your AI-powered Swiss Army Knife for information discovery and curiosity.

 ## Prompt
 - [FlowGPT](https://flowgpt.com/) - FlowGPT is empowering every prompter to learn and build their own AI and showcase them to the world

+## Canvas
+- [Llama Canvas](https://llamagen.ai/features/llama-canvas) - LLAMA CANVAS AI Next-generation AI Story Generator & AI Story Writer turns your text into visuals so sharing your ideas is quick and effective
+- [OpenAI Canvas](https://openai.com/index/introducing-canvas/) - A new way of working with ChatGPT to write and code

 ## Docs
 - [Llama Canvas](https://llamagen.ai/features/llama-canvas) - LLAMA CANVAS AI Next-generation AI Story Generator & AI Story Writer turns your text into visuals so sharing your ideas is quick and effective